 Sukang Iloco is another type of cane vinegar named after the region where it originated.
 It is fermented from sugarcane wine called basi and varies in color from dark yellow to brown.
 Its flavor profile is well-balanced, combining both sweet and sour notes.

-Palm Vinegar
+Palm vinegar

-Palm vinegar, also called sukang tubâ, is produced from the sap of various palm trees, such as nipa palm, coconut palm, and kaong palm.
+Palm vinegar or sukang tubâ is made from the sap of coconut palm trees and other palm trees like nipa palm and kaong palm.
 The sap is fermented in barrels for several months, resulting in a distinct flavor profile that is bolder than cane vinegar.

 Sukang Pinakurat is a trademarked brand of coconut vinegar fermented with various spices and chilies.
 Sukang Paombong is a type of palm vinegar from Paombong, a town in the province of Bulacan.